chapdel/fmc/docs/upgrading.md

 ## From v3 to v4

+### Update satis

+From now on, Mailcoach can be installed using the Satis installation on the `spatie.be` domain.
+Using Satis on `mailcoach.app` is not possible anymore.

+If you are still using `satis.mailcoach.app` in your `composer.json` file, replace it with `satis.spatie.be`.

 ### Update your dependencies

 These are all the new package versions, make sure any you're using are up to date in your `composer.json`